NZS-USYD/CySec-Project-3-/Red Team: Summary of Operations.md

   - the target is vulnerable to minor information disclousure vulnerability (OSVDB-3092)
   - the target is providing directory listing, i.e., which may allow an attacker to read arbitrary files which is akin to directory traversal attack.

-Based on these preliminary finding we will use another tool (_WPScan_) to get more information.
+Based on these preliminary finding I will use another tool (_WPScan_) to get more information.
 - Command: `$ wpscan --url http://192.168.1.110/wordpress --enumerate u`
 - Output: